 - Trim green beans if necessary (this is a great kids activity - give them a pair of scissors if they're not ready for a knife).
 Combine with 1 tbs.
 (2.5 ml) of water in a microwave safe bowl.
 Cover with a damp paper towel and microwave for 1 1/2 to 3 minutes depending on the thickness.

 - Toss green beans with butter and a squeeze of lemon juice.
 Season to taste with salt.

-- Check on fish.
-Once it's golden, serve with lemon wedges and a side of pilaf and your quick and easy green beans.
+- Check on tofu.
+Once it's golden, serve with lemon wedges and a side of rice pilaf and your quick and easy green beans.